linnykoleh/WickiUp/AWS/src/main/java/aws/developer/certschool/certschool_1.md

 http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html

-The visibility timeout clock starts ticking once Amazon SQS returns the message.
+"The visibility timeout clock starts ticking once Amazon SQS returns the message.
 During that time, the component processes and deletes the message.
 But what happens if the component fails before deleting the message?
 If your system doesn't call DeleteMessage for that message before the visibility timeout expires, the message again becomes visible to the ReceiveMessage calls placed by the components in your system and it will be received again.
-If a message should only be received once, your system should delete it within the duration of the visibility timeout.
+If a message should only be received once, your system should delete it within the duration of the visibility timeout."

 ---